upstream-se/guidebook-draft/docs/motivation/recurring-challenges.md

 - difficulty assessing and governing change,
 - limited ability to revisit and re-evaluate past decisions.

 These challenges are not anomalies or isolated failures.
 They are structural patterns that emerge from the conditions under which software systems exist and evolve.

-They motivate the need for a discipline capable of addressing upstream concerns explicitly.
+They motivate the need for Upstream Software Engineering as a discipline capable of addressing upstream concerns explicitly.
 The next page examines why many existing approaches struggle to respond to these challenges.

 ## Where to go next